 This course studies American Literature from the 1900s to the present.
-Students will also read the classic novel Flowers for Algernon.
+Students will read White Fang, The Call of the Wild, A Separate Peace, and The Things They Carried.
+Other works from American authors will also be studied as time permits.
 Building comprehension and vocabulary skills will be emphasized.